Better Fit: Accommodate Variations in Clothing Types for Virtual Try-on: Introduction

 To evaluate the correctness of clothing type for unpaired try-on, we propose the Semantic-Densepose-Ratio (SDR) metric, which compares the area of target clothing relative to the model body.
 To assess the accuracy of clothing texture for unpaired try-on, we propose the Skeleton-LPIPS (S-LPIPS) metric, which makes visual comparisons at key semantic positions.
 Additionally, to comprehensively evaluate unpaired performance with various try-on situations, a cross-try-on benchmark (named as Cross-27) is constructed.
 We select 27 samples with different clothing types and model physiques, and obtain 729 try-on combinations with distinctive features.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel adaptive mask training paradigm to make the model capable of more accurate correspondence between target clothing and model images, leading to the superior performance of preserving clothing types.

-\item We propose two novel metrics to objectively compare the type and texture of target clothing in virtual try-on, overcoming the challenges of unpaired evaluation such as different poses and visual appearances.

-\item We construct Cross-27, a new evaluation benchmark, with complex try-on situations and conduct comprehensive experiments to validate the effectiveness of the proposed methods.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel adaptive mask training paradigm to make the model capable of more accurate correspondence between target clothing and model images, leading to the superior performance of preserving clothing types. \item We propose two novel metrics to objectively compare the type and texture of target clothing in virtual try-on, overcoming the challenges of unpaired evaluation such as different poses and visual appearances. \item We construct Cross-27, a new evaluation benchmark, with complex try-on situations and conduct comprehensive experiments to validate the effectiveness of the proposed methods. \end{itemize}